mach-composer/mach-composer-cli/docs/src/reference/cli.md

 Available Commands:
-  apply       Apply the configuration. completion  Generate the autocompletion script for the specified shell generate    Generate the Terraform files. help        Help about any command init        Initialize site directories Terraform files. plan        Plan the configuration. update      Update all (or a given) component. version     Return version information of the mach-composer cli
+  apply       Apply the configuration. cloud       Manage your Mach Composer Cloud completion  Generate the autocompletion script for the specified shell components  List all components. generate    Generate the Terraform files. help        Help about any command init        Initialize site directories Terraform files. plan        Plan the configuration. schema      Generate a JSON schema for your config based on the plugins. sites       List all sites. terraform   Execute terraform commands directly update      Update all (or a given) component. version     Return version information of the mach-composer cli